-Society its conservation ethic for the economic and social benefit of present and future generations of all Palauans and for the enjoyment and education of all. programmes focus on working with local communities, states and other partners to designate and manage marine and terrestrial protected areas, to protect watersheds and to build local capacity for land and resource use planning. member PALARIS responsible for the development of a centralised land and resource system to inventory and support the management of natural, economic, and human resources of Palau.
+1= T T Palau Conservation Society To preserve the nation's unique natural environment and perpetuate its conservation ethic for the economic and social benefit of present and future generations of all Palauans and for the enjoyment and education of all.
+Most active conservation NGO in Palau.
+PCS's current programmes focus on working with local communities, states and other partners to designate and manage marine and terrestrial protected areas, to protect watersheds and to build local capacity for land and resource use planning.
+IWRM Committee member PALARIS responsible for the development of a centralised land and resource system to inventory and support the management of natural, economic, and human resources of Palau.
 The system will unify and integrate information in support of decision making and enhance the formulation of policies for the development of the NWSP.
 National GIS office, database on water resources, watershed, utilities, etc. IWRM Committee member Bureau of Agriculture (BOA) to promote, develop, protect, and conserve the Republic's land-based natural resources and to assist families to have the skills, resources and opportunity to ensure sustained food production, nutrition, food security, and wise stewardship of ecosystems.
 Tree nursery and reforestation, revegetation of buffer zones IWRM Committee member Palau National Weather Service The National Weather Service is the collection and storage site for national and regional weather data, which includes rainfall and weather patterns.
 Climate logging and rainfall collection IWRM Committee member National Emergency Management Office (NEMO) National focus during natural disasters.
 Such events include contamination with chemicals, bacteria, other waterborne pathogens, and incidents of drought.
 Disaster management, water supply.
 IWRM Committee member Ministry of State (BFA & BITTA) Responsible for regional/international relations and communications National focal point and conduit for all communication between Palau and regional/international organisations.
 IWRM Committee member Natural Resources Conservation Services (NRCS) Very active with natural resource inventory and most recently, watershed inventory which included updating the soil inventory for the Ngerikiil Watershed.
 Research assistance IWRM Committee member Palau International Coral Reef Center (PICRC) Conducting research and education activities which will contribute to the management, use and conservation of Palau's marine environment.
-Coral reef research, including sedimentation rates on coral reef patches Possible member

-Governor's Association Water resources are owned by the State and care for these resources falls under the charge of these leaders.
+Coral reef research, including sedimentation rates on coral reef patches Possible member Governor's Association Water resources are owned by the State and care for these resources falls under the charge of these leaders.
 State level involvement IWRM Committee member Belau National Museum BNM's objective is to identify and record Palau's past and present thru collections, identification, documentation, preservation, research and exhibition of cultural and natural property for the people of Palau.
-Active research in watersheds Possible member The Nature Conservancy Preserve the natural communities that represent the biodiversity on earth by protecting the lands and waters they need to survive.
-Research and development of conservation programmes to protect both marine and terrestrial environments Technical assistance offered Office of Environmental Response and Coordination (OERC) National environmental planning and secretariat to NEPC GEF Operational Focal Point GEF Operational Focal Point Ministry of Finance - Water Utilities Branch Water fee collectors, WET project office Check water meters and issues out water bills.
+Active research in watersheds Possible member The Nature Conservancy Preserve the natural communities that represent the biodiversity on earth by protecting the lands and waters they Research and development of conservation programmes to protect both marine and terrestrial Technical assistance offered need to survive. environments Office of Environmental Response and Coordination (OERC) National environmental planning and secretariat to NEPC GEF Operational Focal Point GEF Operational Focal Point Ministry of Finance - Water Utilities Branch Water fee collectors, WET project office Check water meters and issues out water bills.
 Water conservation campaign Possible member Rural Water Operators Association Rural water suppliers Water suppliers for rural areas Possible Member Private stakeholders interest in water resources Local community involvement Consultations